alphagov/verify-visual-regression-tests/README.md

 If the tests fail you can use the HTML report to decide if you need to fix something or if you want to approve the diff.

 ### Approving the tests with Concourse
-To approve the last tests run the `approve-visual-regression-tests` job.
+To approve the last tests run the [`approve-visual-regression-tests`][concourse_jobs] job.
 This will promote the last test images to the reference images and re-run the tests in the pipeline.

 ### Skipping the tests with Concourse

 There may be situations where the tests fail but you don't want to approve the failures, or fix whatever made them fail.
 This is probably quite rare - maybe you just need to get a release out or something.
-To do this run the `skip-without-approval` job.
+To do this run the [`skip-visual-regression-tests-without-approval`][concourse_jobs] job.
 The tests will still fail on the next run.

 ## Updating tests